 Birding the Causeway

 First, we’ll survey the freshwater side of the causeway.
 If you keep your eyes on the skies, it probably won’t be long before you spot our national emblem, the bald eagle.
 Once an endangered species, these majestic birds have made a great comeback.
-In fact, a pair of these birds are currently nesting right across the street from the park in Brookgreen Gardens, and they spend much of their day feeding over the park’s wetlands.
+In fact, a pair of these birds are currently nesting across the marsh from the nature center, and they spend much of their day feeding over the park’s wetlands.
 Believe it or not, these birds breed in the middle of winter rather than in the spring.
 Because they are nesting, this is a great time for watching the eagles pirate fish from ospreys over Mullet Pond.
 It takes a lot of fish to feed eaglets, and the parents will stop at nothing — even thievery.

 Winter is likewise the best time of year to view a variety of waterfowl at Huntington Beach - ducks in particular.
 Blue-winged and Green-winged Teal are fairly abundant, as are wigeon, canvasback, ruddy and ring-necked ducks.
 Look for them feeding on the wigeon grass which grows abundantly on the bottom of the marsh.
 Across the causeway, the salt marsh’s tidal waters play host to hooded and red-breasted mergansers which use their saw-toothed bills to capture small fish.
 Also found in the marsh are buffleheads.
 Although they resemble hooded mergansers from a distance, buffleheads have a white waterline.